 Spark Structured Streaming gets you to 10-second latency with far less operational burden.
 For most analytics use cases, that's the right call.

 The biggest operational risk with Flink isn't the API — it's not deeply understanding event time semantics, watermarks, and state management before you hit production.
-A mis-tuned watermark that's too aggressive will silently drop late events.
-Unbounded state that isn't compacted will fill your RocksDB volumes and crash the job.
+A mis-tuned watermark drops late events silently; unbounded state fills RocksDB volumes and crashes the job.

-Our Apache Flink learning path covers exactly what you need before going live: time semantics and watermarks, state backends and RocksDB tuning, windowing patterns, Kafka integration with CDC, and production deployment — from first pipeline to fault-tolerant production job.
+Our Apache Flink module covers exactly what you need before going live: time semantics and watermarks, state backends and RocksDB tuning, windowing patterns, Kafka integration with CDC, and production deployment.